 Whether you have a $44k wedding or a $12k wedding, you’ll want to be able to show your children stunning photos of your big day.
-My price for an intimate wedding/elopement usually lands around $5,500 including travel costs (less here in the Adirondacks), and that includes my husband as the officiant!
+Our price for elopements packages tend to be around $5,000, which includes not only gorgeous photos, but an officiant, witness, and help with planning your perfect elopement as well.

 Step 6: Money for your trip ($1,550)

 Of course, you’ll want to have some spending money for your trip, so whatever is leftover can go towards having a blast!
 Going out to eat, scuba-diving, touristy activities, getting a few bottles of wine, etc. Make your honeymoon one to remember!

 Don’t let people pressure you into a wedding you won’t love

 Unless you are one of the brides who has always dreamed about her wedding day, I can almost guarantee that you will enjoy an intimate experience with your soon-to-be spouse 10x more than hosting a ”production wedding” for 200+ people, and you will save SO much money.